-Learn How to Organize Your Content Marketing in 2017 (Free Course)
+Learn How to Plan + Organize Your Marketing Strategy in Less Than 2 Weeks [Free Course]

-This principle is key to getting organized (and staying that way all year long).
-And that’s exactly what our content marketing strategy course will teach you to do.
+This principle is key to getting organized (and staying that way for the long haul).
+And that’s exactly what you’ll learn to do when you join the marketing strategy course by CoSchedule.

 So, What Is This Marketing Strategy Course All About?

 The course is broken up into five lessons, each covering a different part of the long-term planning process.

 Each lesson includes a worksheet (plus free bonus guides and templates) to help you plan a lean and actionable marketing strategy.
 When you’re finished, you’ll have a fluff-free documented content strategy and marketing calendar to keep you focused and organized for an entire year.

 By the end of this FREE two-week course, you’ll have learned the following:

 - How to set overarching marketing goals that your content efforts will support.

 - How to plan which types of content you’ll create (and never run out of ideas).

 - How to keep it all organized on one calendar throughout the year.